Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Estimation and Inference

 If $\bar{C}_{ig}$ were observed, a handful of just-identified IV regressions would suffice to estimate the causal effects from \autoref{thm:identification}.
 While $\bar{C}_{ig}$ is unobserved in practice, fortunately we can estimate it under one-sided non-compliance by comparing treatment take-up to the share of treatment offers, i.e.\

-where we arbitrarily define $\widehat{C}_{ig} = 0$ if none of $(i,g)$'s neighbors are offered treatment.\footnote{Under \autoref{assump:Bernoulli} it is possible, although unlikely, that $\bar{Z}_{ig}$ could be zero even if $S_g>0$.} In this section we use \eqref{eq:Chat} to derive feasible, consistent, and asymptotically normal estimators of the direct and indirect causal effects identified in \autoref{sec:identification}.
+where we arbitrarily define $\widehat{C}_{ig} = 0$ if none of $(i,g)$'s neighbors are offered treatment.\footnote{Under \autoref{assump:Bernoulli} it is possible, although unlikely, that $\bar{Z}_{ig}$ could be zero even if $S_g>0$.} In this section we use \eqref{eq:Chat} to derive feasible, consistent, and asymptotically normal estimators of the direct and indirect causal effects identified in \autoref{sec:identification}. \autoref{sec:StepByStep} provides full implementation details specialized to the linear outcome model from \eqref{eq:LinearModel}.
 For simplicity, we assume throughout that the random saturation $S_g$ is bounded below by $\underline{s} > 0$.
 Because we cannot estimate $\bar{C}_{ig}$ when $S_g = 0$, experiments that include a 0\% saturation require a slightly different approach.
 We explain these differences in Appendix \ref{sec:0percent}.

 In the interest of brevity, we introduce shorthand notation and high-level regularity conditions that apply to all four of our sample analogue estimators.
 These take the form

 where $Y_{ig}$ is the outcome variable from \autoref{assump:randcoef}, and $\mathbf{M}^+$ denotes the Moore-Penrose inverse of a square matrix $\mathbf{M}$. \autoref{tab:estimators} gives the definitions of $\boldsymbol{X}_{ig}, \mathbf{R}$, and $\boldsymbol{W}_{ig}$ corresponding to each part of \autoref{thm:expect}.
 The ``estimated'' instrument $\widehat{\boldsymbol{\mathcal{Z}}}_{ig}$ is a stand-in for the unobserved ``true'' instrument $\boldsymbol{\mathcal{Z}}_{ig} \equiv \mathbf{R}(\bar{C}_{ig}, N_g)^{-1} \boldsymbol{W}_{ig}$.
 While $\mathbf{R}(\bar{C}_{ig}, N_g)$ is invertible under \autoref{assump:rank}, $\mathbf{R}(\widehat{C}_{ig}, N_g)$ may not be so, since $\widehat{C}_{ig}$ could fall outside the support set of $\bar{C}_{ig}$ or even equal zero.
 For this reason we define $\widehat{\boldsymbol{\mathcal{Z}}}_{ig}$ using the Moore-Penrose inverse, which always exists and coincides with the ordinary matrix inverse when $\mathbf{R}(\widehat{C}_{ig}, N_g)$ is indeed invertible.